michal-h21/make4ht/README.md

 cpu_cnt

-:  number of processor cores used for the conversion.
+:  a number of processor cores used for the conversion.
 The extension tries to detect the available cores automatically by default.

 parallel_size

-:  number of pages used in each Dvisvgm call.
-The extension detects changed pages in the DVI file and construct multiple calls to Dvisvgm with only changed pages.
+:  a number of pages used in each Dvisvgm call.
+The extension detects changed pages in the DVI file and constructs multiple calls to Dvisvgm with only changed pages.

 scale